With the 2019 Gap Relay Carbon Neutral event announced last month, we thought it essential to address one crucial topic connected with running—shoes.

 The legs and feet are under lots of stress during physical activities, and especially so when running, so they need adequate support.
 What’s more, some people have lower or higher foot arches, which needs to be accounted for when picking the right running shoe.
 Another part of the shoe to pay attention to is the ankle collar and how well it wraps the ankle.
 Of course, in the end, the whole shoe must provide adequate 360-degree support, especially if you run on rougher terrains.

 If your running shoes aren’t comfortable to you, they will affect your workout, increase the chance of injury, and will, in general, make your workouts miserable.
 This is why it’s a good idea to check with the store’s return policies in case you only find that the shoes are not the right pair for you after you’ve tested them in real-life conditions.
 Do note that it’s normal for new shoes to feel a bit “off” at first, at least until they break-in.
 But this should dissipate within a couple of runs and should not put you at risk of injury.
+Injury prevention depends on multiple factors, and wearing the right type of shoes is one of them.
+Also, the weather and the distance you run will influence your final selection.
+For that, knowing how many laps around a track is a mile will provide you with insights regarding what you should expect.

 Running on a treadmill is not the same as running on pavement.
 And running on pavement is quite different than running on mountain trails.
 That said, if you go for workouts on varied terrains, you need running shoes that are made for specific terrains.
 So, while it might sound like quite the investment, in the long run, it will be an investment in your health and wellbeing.
 Even small injuries, accumulated over time, can result in chronic pain and suffering.